Pittsburgh Police Officer Who Shot Antwon Rose Is Charged With Criminal Homicide

 According to Allegheny County police, Antwon was a passenger in a car that police say fit the description of a car suspected in a drive-by shooting.
 A video surveillance video and a witness report described a similar car to the one Antwon and two others were seated in.

 A video recording by a witness of the fatal incident shows police ordering the driver from the car.
-While the driver was being handcuffed, the 17-year-old Antwon Rose and another passenger ran.
+While the driver was being handcuffed, 17-year-old Antwon Rose and another passenger ran.

 Rosfeld fired multiple rounds, Rose was struck three times with a fatal wound to the back.
 A witness is heard in the video questioning why the police would shoot fleeing suspects.
 The other passenger who ran with Rose managed to evade capture at the time of the shooting.

-Protestors have called for charges to be filed against Rosfeld, prior to the announcement that he is facing criminal homicide charges.
+Protestors called for charges to be filed against Rosfeld prior to the announcement that he is facing criminal homicide charges.
 Michael Rosfeld was officially sworn into the police department just hours before the fatal shooting.
 However, he is an experienced officer in other police departments.

 JUST IN: Police officer charged with criminal homicide in fatal shooting of East Pittsburgh teen Antwon Rose, according to court documents obtained by @ABC News. https://t.co/ThsUNXNi6T pic.twitter.com/wwitWKwgWd